LizzyTrevisan/Prodigy_SD_03/README.md

 Enter the contact's ID in the text box and click the "Search" button.
 The details of the contact will be displayed in the DataGridView.

 ## Displaying All Contacts:
-Click the "Display All" button to view all contacts in the DataGridView.
+Click the "View All" button to view all contacts in the DataGridView.

 ## Exporting Contacts to Excel:
 Click the "Export" button to save the contact list to an Excel file.